www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/blog/articles/2021-07-07-Creating-The-First-Public-Release.md

 One can see, how this may have been a starting point for feature creep in a lot of projects of mine:
 * Use a framework with fundamental flaws and combine it with the desire for a better one.
-* Furthermore, searches for good frameworks with no results, also seed the desire for creating further feature creep.
+* Furthermore, searches for good frameworks don't lead to good results.

 That's basically, what happened a lot of times.
-Even with Gal itself: there are limited options, because of one's limited view and therefore one constructs completely new programs, instead of using existing ones, in order to comply with demands.
+Even with Nap itself: there were very limited alternative options to creating a new optimization framework, because of my owns limited view in university.
+Therefore, I constructed a completely new optimization program, instead of using and improving existing ones, in order to comply with demands.
-Each new subproject has its own feature creep, which does sidetrack one from the goal that really matters.
+Each new subproject has its own feature creep, which does sidetrack one from the goals that really matter.

 Gal itself, the second version of the optimization program, was created in a simple way.
 I created a new empty source code project.
-For every file of the old version, I decided, what part could be reused and what needed to be changed.
+For every file of Nap, I decided, what part could be reused and what needed to be changed.
-Only the constraint system, was completely rewritten from the ground up, because the new solving algorithm relied on a new constraint model.
+Only the constraint system and the rating functions, were completely rewritten from the ground up, because the new solving algorithm relied on a new constraint model.

-This way of migrating code basically worked.
+This way of migrating code basically worked, but I started to create my own mini frameworks for things like configurations.
-It was therefore a nutritious soil for feature creep, but was somewhat contained in this version.
 # Developing The Third Version
 Starting from this point, a very destructive path started.
 After my master thesis I decided, to further work on this project and to create a third version.